 On October 17, 2017, the Chinese State Administration of Taxation issued the Announcement of the State Administration of Taxation on Issues Concerning the Withholding of Non-resident Enterprise Income Tax at Source (the "Announcement 37"), which became effective on December 1, 2017.
-According to the Announcement 37, the Circular concerning Strengthening the Administrative of Enterprise Income Tax on Income Derived from Transfer of Equity of Non-resident Enterprises (the "Circular 698") has been repealed and Section 8.2 of Circular 7 was repealed.
+According to the Announcement 37, the Circular concerning Strengthening the Administrative of Enterprise Income Tax on Income Derived from Transfer of Equity of Non-resident Enterprises (the "Circular 698") has been repealed and Subsection 2 of Section 8 of Circular 7 was repealed.